keysight-eggplant/real-user-data-sdk-js/README.md

 ## DOM content collector

 - Use [this example](examples/Vanilla/DOMContentLoaded/) as starting point if you are going to collect data when DOM content is loaded.

+## OnLoad events

+- Use [this example](examples/Vanilla/OnLoad/) as starting point if you are going to collect data after page loads.

 ## Example with React